-Temperature Value of the slope α of a linear temperature function. coefficient parameter to be determined, the temperature compensation functions in different ways.
+Temperature compensation Name of a function that considers the temperature influence on the measurement and converts it accordingly.
+Depending on the measured parameter to be determined, the temperature compensation functions in different ways.
 For conductimetric measurements, the measured value is converted to a defined reference temperature.
 For potentiometric measurements, the slope value is adjusted to the temperature of the test sample but the measured value is not converted.